AshwinDeshpande96/Speech-Generation/README.md

     for num in num_set:
         word_form = p.number_to_words(num)
         text = text.replace(num, word_form)
+    Output: text = "Todays weather condition is cloudy with a seventy six of rain .
+Temperature may remain cool at twenty one C with Humidity sixt one .
+Rainfall so far is measured at one hundred and thirty mm ."
+   Numerical years will be written as 1976 is one thousand and seventy six rather than Nineteen Seventy Six.
 ### Word Inflections are reduced to its root words:

   Using Lancaster Stemming and WordNet Lemmatization we brought down Vocabulary to 3737.